 4. Climb the Torre dei Lamberti

 The Torre dei Lamberti is the tallest tower in Verona, coming in at 84 meters and as such, offers incredible views across Verona.
 There is an elevator up and then a short climb to the final platform at the very top.
-Entrance costs 8 Euros but believe me when I tell you that the views are worth it.
+The original tower began construction in the 12th century but was further raised several time, and the clock was not added until much later in the late 18th century.

 5. Visit Casa di Giulietta, the famous Romeo and Juliet balcony

-SO MANY PEOPLE OMG.
-People visit this balcony which supposedly inspired Shakespeare to write the famous “O Romeo, Romeo!
-Wherefore art thou Romeo?” scene.
 There is a bronze statue of Juliet in the courtyard and hordes of people line up to take a picture of themselves rubbing her breast for good luck.
 Completely and utterly baffling.
-You can also pay to enter the house and stand on the balcony if you really, really want to.
-I won’t judge (actually I might).

 6. Move on swiftly to the Arena di Verona

 I hope this list of places you have to see in Verona in a day helps you plan your day trip!
 What are some of the other must-see places in Verona?
-Comment and tell me all about it below!

 Pin this for later!